Find Grad Schools

 Graduate Certificates in International Studies

 A graduate certificate in international studies is offered at 24 colleges in the United States.
-This degree is more popular with female students, and about 34% of recent graduates were from an underrepresented racial-ethnic group.
-Also, 13.4% of international studies graduates were international students.
+In recent years, the majority of the students getting degrees in this area were female, and 53% were from an underrepresented racial-ethnic group.
+Also, 5.9% of international studies graduates were international students.

 Education Levels of International Studies Majors

-During the 2020-2021 academic year, 67 students earned their graduate certificate in international studies.
+During the most recent year for which data is available, 51 people earned their graduate certificate in international studies.
 This makes it the 142nd most popular graduate certificate program in the country.

 The following table shows the number of diplomas awarded in international studies at each degree level.